“There’s a Touch of Tomorrow in all that Cole Does Today”– Marketing slogan which showed the spirit behind the Cole

 - Pratt and Elcar

 The Cole Motor Car Company was based in Indianapolis, Indiana and was around from 1909 – 1925.
 Like several other auto manufacturers, Cole got its start as a Carriage manufacturer.
 In 1904, Joseph Jarrett Cole (JJ Cole) purchased the 1904 Gates-Osborne Carriage Company and soon renamed it the Cole Carriage Company.
 Cole was making about 3000 carriages annually when in 1908 he got serious about making an automobile.
 With Charles S. Crawford, who later worked for Stutz, Cole designed the Cole Solid Tire Automobile which was a high wheeler vehicle.
 Cole sold 170 of these vehicles before deciding that there was not a market for those cars.
-None of these are still known to exist today.
+There is one known Cole high wheeler that exists today.

-Towards the end of 1909, Cole came out with a new car called the Series 30 which was a 30HP 4 cylinder engine based car that came in four different body styles.
+In the fall of 1909, Cole came out with a new car called the Series 30 which was a 30HP 4 cylinder engine based car that came in four different body styles.
 The cars ranged from $1400 to $1500.
 Cole sold 783 cars before the years end.
 The Cole 30 Flyer was also successful in auto races as well.
 One of them won the 1909 Brighton Beach Marathon, a 24-hour-race with 16 participants.
 Also, two Series 30 Flyers, driven by William “Wild Bill” Endicott and Louis Edwards, entered the Massapequa Sweepstakes, one of the 1910 Vanderbilt Cup Races.
 Endicott won the prestigious 10-lap event, covering 126.4 miles (203.4 km) in 138 min 4.32 seconds.